Learn-Java-for-Beginners/learn-java-for-beginners.github.io/week-2-collections-exceptions/README.md

-# 📘 Week 2 – Collections & Exceptions
+# 📘 Week 2 – Collections and Exceptions

 ---